Probing for Knowledge Attribution in Large Language Models: Discussion

-Two results nuance prior attribution work.
-First, the limited gains from an MLP head and its degradation under the answer-string decoy suggest that added model complexity encourages shortcut learning, while linear probes more reliably predict provenance.
-Second, unlike conflict-based approaches that infer attribution from contradictory prompts \citep{tighidet2024probinglanguagemodelsknowledge, xu2024knowledgeconflictsllmssurvey}, \textsc{AttriWiki} isolates the knowledge source at generation time; strong performance under this isolation indicates that provenance signals exist even in the absence of explicit knowledge conflicts.
+Two further results confirm prior work.
+The limited gains from an MLP head and its degradation under the answer-string decoy suggest that added model complexity encourages shortcut learning, while linear probes more reliably predict provenance---consistent with the knowledge source being another property encoded linearly in hidden representations \citep{park2023linear, jiang2024origins, merullo2025linear}.
+The preference of the probe for upper-middle layers aligns with prior findings that mid-layer activations are most informative for knowledge attribution \citep{tighidet2024probinglanguagemodelsknowledge}, and with broader evidence that later layers encode decision-relevant abstractions beyond surface form \citep{jawahar-etal-2019-bert, tenney2019learncontextprobingsentence}.